 As a Travel Nurse, obtaining your RN licensure in multiple states opens up many new opportunities for work and adventure.
 Thinking ahead of where you want to work and being proactive in obtaining your nursing license is an investment that will pay you back many times over.
-Don't wait until you see a job you'd like to take and then try to figure out how to get a license.
-All too often, by the time you get your license, someone else has already taken the job.
 States with the higher paying assignments, like California and New York, can take more than a month to process your application.

 Fastaff offers specific licensing programs to help nurses become licensed in states that they are not licensed in but willing to take a travel assignment in.
 Our programs help nurses, both financially and in saving time, to receive their state nursing license.
 Be proactive and reach out to your recruiter to see what kinds of jobs you might be missing out on because you don't have an RN (registered nursing) license for that state.

 Fastaff wants you to have the option of working in any state across the U.S.!
 If you apply for a NEW state license and it is issued within 30 days of starting a Fastaff assignment in that same state – we will reimburse your endorsement fees*!

 *Fastaff does not reimburse expenses such as transcripts, CEU’s or associated license verifications.
 Note Fastaff does not process licenses.
 However, if you have questions how to become licensed in a specific state please visit our page on Licensing

 The Nurse Licensure Compact allows any nurse who resides in one of the 24 participating compact states to practice nursing in any of the states forming the compact state alliance.
 In order to work in a compact state, a nurse must have proof of residence in a compact state in the form of a government issued ID showing an actual street address (current driver's license) as well as a current, active RN license in said state.
 This nurse does not need to obtain licensure in any of the other participating compact states.
 States participating in the NLC include: